-Children of all ages need plenty of sleep to grow and develop.
+- Children of all ages need plenty of sleep to grow and develop.
 School-age children may have trouble learning and developing socially if they don't get enough sleep.

-Children's sleep problems can cause stress for parents, who may worry about their children.
+- Children's sleep problems can cause stress for parents, who may worry about their children.
 Parents also may be awake much of the night trying to get a child back to sleep.
 Their own lack of sleep can affect parents' focus at work or in school.

-Parents can help their children sleep well by having a comforting bedtime routine and consistent bedtimes.
+- Parents can help their children sleep well by having a comforting bedtime routine and consistent bedtimes.

-Parents can help themselves sleep well by learning about sleep routines and about how to reduce stress and relax.
+- Parents can help themselves sleep well by learning about sleep routines and about how to reduce stress and relax.

 How can you help your children and yourself sleep well?

 - At night, set up a soothing routine.
 Give your baby a bath, sing lullabies, read a book, or tell a story.